From the World Heritage inscription:

 About Old and New Towns of Edinburgh

-The Old and new Towns of Edinburgh offer a strikingly contrasting experience for the visitors.
+The Old and New Towns of Edinburgh offer a strikingly contrasting experience for the visitors.
 This brings about a unique character to the city.
 Both of the two districts – the Old and New Towns of Edinburgh – are made up of historic buildings though.
 Hence, you will have plenty to see or do during your time here.

 First and foremost, Edinburgh is located right at the center of Scotland and along the southern shore of Firth of Forth.
-The entire city of Edinburgh includes these seven notable hills: Arthur’s Seat, Braid Hills, Blackford Hill, Corstorphine Hill, Craiglockhart Hill, Calton Hill, and the Castle Rock.
+The entire city of Edinburgh includes these seven notable hills: Arthur’s Seat, Braid Hills, Blackford Hill, Corstorphine Hill, Craiglockhart Hill, Calton Hill, and Castle Rock.
 The outstanding value of the Old and New Towns of Edinburgh lies in how it impacted the urban planning in Europe.

 The old town of Edinburgh is the perfect place to go to if you want to feel like you’ve gone back to the medieval era.
 It is a beautifully preserved part of the city that feels like a labyrinth of narrow alleyways, hidden courtyards, and cobblestone streets.
 The most significant feature in the Old Town of Edinburgh is the Royal Mile.
 This street features tenement buildings from the Reformation era.
 Some of the most notable buildings and ruins that can be seen in the Old Town include the Edinburgh Castle, Palace of Holyroodhouse, National Museum of Scotland, and St. Giles’ Cathedral.
 When you visit in August, don’t forget to catch the Edinburgh Fringe and Festival.

 This forms the second half of the Old and New Towns of Edinburgh UNESCO property.
 This part of the city was inspired by the Scottish Enlightenment era’s lofty ideals.
 Hence, the New Town features a neat and organized grid layout, which is a huge contrast to the labyrinth that is found in the Old Town.
 It features broader streets lined with Georgian and neoclassical buildings.
 Many of these buildings have been preserved from the 18th century.
-This part of the city is the best place to visit if you want to get a glimpse of how the wealthy and super classes lived during the 1700s.
+This part of the city is the best place to visit if you want to get a glimpse of how the wealthy and upper classes lived during the 1700s.

 A few of the notable attractions in the New Town part of Edinburgh include Charlotte Square’s Georgian House, Scottish National Portrait Gallery, and the upmarket George Street.